TrueLayer/tl-prisma-interview/packages/prisma-client/README.md

 # Mandatory

 - In the file `src/externals/prisma-theme-one.tsx`
-  - Use your TH1Button + Th1Theme
+  - Use your TH1Button + Th1Theme instead of the temporary code
   - Set the TH1Customisations to match the [**enabled**](../../README.md#States) state of the TH1Button
+  - Check TH1Button proposes only the properties defined in the specifications (use the intelliSense of your IDE in the App.tsx file)
 - In the file `src/externals/prisma-theme-two.tsx`
-  - Use your TH2Button + Th2Theme
+  - Use your TH2Button + Th2Theme instead of the temporary code
   - Set the TH2Customisations to match the [**enabled**](../../README.md#States)  state of the TH2Button
+  - Check TH2Button proposes only the properties defined in the specifications (use the intelliSense of your IDE in the App.tsx file)

 <br /><br />